ph-long/a5-spotify-react/readme.txt

-6. Is there anything special we need to know in order to run your code? cd into client and webserver folders run npm install for both folders to install dependencies and node_modules folders use ng serve --open on client folder to run client use npm start on webserver folder to run server
+6. Is there anything special we need to know in order to run your code? cd into client and webserver folders run npm install for both folders to install dependencies and node_modules folders use npm start on client folder to run client use npm start on webserver folder to run server